Stillbirth may result from a problem in the woman, placenta, or fetus.

 Pregnancy complications are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.
 Stillbirth increases the risk of death of the fetus in subsequent pregnancies.

-If a fetus dies during late pregnancy or near term but remains in the uterus for weeks, a clotting disorder that can cause severe bleeding (called disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
-The increased clotting depletes the platelets... read more ) may develop.
+If a fetus dies during late pregnancy or near term but remains in the uterus for weeks, the woman may develop a clotting disorder that can cause severe bleeding (called disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
+The increased clotting depletes the platelets... read more ).

 Causes of Stillbirth